seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 Let them be free, marry them to your heirs?
 Why sweat they under burthens? let their beds
 Be made as soft as yours and let their palates
-Be season’d with such viands?
+Be season'd with such viands?
 You will answer
-‘The slaves are ours:’ so do I answer you:
+'The slaves are ours:' so do I answer you:
 The pound of flesh, which I demand of him,
-Is dearly bought; ’tis mine and I will have it.
+Is dearly bought; 'tis mine and I will have it.
 If you deny me, fie upon your law!
 There is no force in the decrees of Venice.
 I stand for judgment: answer; shall I have it?